 One of the reasons why there were so many difficulties in getting Watchmen adapted was because an intricately-drawn, painstakingly written story told in twelve parts and held as the gold standard of comic books was seen by many as a Gordian Knot that was impossible to cut.
 Narrowing all of it down into a two-hour narrative that would please critics, audiences, and fans of the comics wasn’t the easiest feat to accomplish, though that didn’t stop others from trying.
 Sam Hamm (no relation to Jon, as far as I know), who co-wrote the screenplay for Batman, took a crack at adapting it and even changed the ending to make the story a little simpler.
 Terry Gilliam was once interested in directing the film, though he wasn’t entirely pleased with Hamm’s draft and worked with two other writers to make a film that would be more to his liking.
 Unfortunately (or fortunately, depending on who you ask), Gilliam ended up walking away from the project.
 It languished in Development Hell for several years until David Hayter, Tim Burton, Michael Bay, Paul Greengrass, and Darren Aronofsky each expressed interest in adapting Watchmen.
 Bay, Greengrass, and Aronofsky all left to work on other projects, and Zack Snyder — thanks to the success of his previous film, 300 — ended up in the director’s chair and tasked with finally bringing Watchmen to life in live-action form.

-But if there’s one thing that critics, audiences, and Watchmen fans were at least able to agree on, it’s that the opening-credits sequences, set to Bob Dylan’s “The Times, They Are A-Changin’” and further delving into the alternate universe that Watchmen takes place in, was an absolute masterwork.
+But if there’s one thing that critics, audiences, and Watchmen fans were at least able to agree on, it’s that the opening credits sequence, set to Bob Dylan’s “The Times, They Are A-Changin’” and further delving into the alternate universe that Watchmen takes place in, was an absolute masterwork.